TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Limitations and Threats to Validity

 \section{\bf Limitations and Threats to Validity}

-{\em \underline{Limitations}}: We observe the following limitations.
-First, backward slicing may omit essential contextual information from dependent classes, occasionally leading to incorrect type inference for method parameters.
-Second, similar to the drawback of \textsc{CoverUp}, LLMs sometimes generate un-executable test code.
-We use the same program analysis module in \textsc{CoverUp} to resolve the compiling errors.
+{\em \underline{Limitations}}: First, our re-implementation of backward slicing may omit essential contexts from dependent classes, potentially leading to incorrect type inference for method parameters.
+Second, similar to \textsc{CoverUp}, LLMs sometimes generate un-executable test code.
+We use the same program analysis module in \textsc{CoverUp} to resolve the compilation errors.
 Third, in cases where the target line is hard to reach, no closest test case may be found—leaving the LLM without a strong exemplar to guide generation, hindering effectiveness.
-Finally, after a predefined number of attempts with "closest" test case and execution inlines to cover a line, {\tool} move on to the next line.
+Finally, after a fixed number of attempts with "closest" test case and execution inlines to cover a line, we move on to the next line.

 {\em \underline{External Validity}}: Our chosen benchmarks might not be representative, but they have been used in the existing work, enabling a fair comparison.
 We evaluated {\tool} with \code{deepseek-v3-0324}.
 The results may vary for other LLMs.
-We evaluated {\tool} only on Java.
+We evaluated {\tool} only on Python.
 More experiments are needed for other languages.

 {\em \underline{Internal Validity}}: The third-party tools for dependence analysis or the compiler, may introduce errors.
 While the code in our dataset may be publicly available, very few associated test cases are accessible.
-Furthermore, the available inputs are limited in scope and not broadly representative across different domains.
+Furthermore, the available inputs are limited in scope and domains.
 Due to the lack of comprehensive source code coverage and the infeasibility of exhaustively executing all possible inputs, {\em the risk of data leakage is minimal}.
 As such, the soundness of our evaluation remains unaffected.
-The network traffics, latency, server loads when interacting with LLMs affected the number of API calls to the LLMs in 3 hours.
+The network traffics, latency, server loads when interacting with LLMs affected the number of API calls to the LLMs.
+Finally, potential limitations in our re-implementation of a dynamic backward slicing algorithm can introduce bugs.

 {\em \underline{Construct Validity}}: Varied prompts may lead to varied input distributions, potentially affecting results.
 To address this, we define the prompts with well-specified~structure as shown in Table~\ref{tab:prompt_templates}.